ManiAm/VENTOS_Public/README.md

 + measure sim start/end/duration more accuratly
 + fix simulation end time recording
 + fix getRSUposition when calling from initialize
-+ fix various memory leaks in vglog
++ clean up is now done in destructor not finish!

 **enhancements**
 + adding more TraCI commands